South Mound, Kansas

-South Mound is an unincorporated community in Neosho County, Kansas, United States.
-As of the 2020 census, the population of the community and nearby areas was 27.
+South Mound is a census-designated place (CDP) in Neosho County, Kansas, United States.
+As of the 2020 census, the population was 27.

 History

 South Mound was located on the Missouri–Kansas–Texas Railroad.
 The railroad tracks were removed in 1989 following the M-K-T's merger with Missouri Pacific.

 A post office was opened in South Mound in 1872, and remained in operation until it was discontinued in 1971.

 Demographics

-For statistical purposes, the United States Census Bureau has defined this community as a census-designated place (CDP).
+Transportation

+The nearest intercity bus stop is located in Chanute.
+Service is provided by Jefferson Lines on a route from Minneapolis to Tulsa.